-The BOHS IP404 Air Monitoring, Clearance Inspections and Reoccupation Following the Removal of Asbestos, is an international asbestos qualification recognised by WorkSafe NZ for Asbestos Assessors.
+The BOHS IP404 Air Monitoring, Clearance Inspections and Reoccupation Following the Removal of Asbestos, is an international asbestos qualification recognised by WorkSafe NZ for Asbestos Assessors NZ.

-The course offers a range of theory and practical knowledge for those conducting asbestos removal and remediation projects.
-This equips an independent asbestos assessor in New Zealand the necessary skills to check and implement measures that are effective to ensure the area is safe to re occupy at the end of the project.
-This qualification covers the skills and knowledge an asbestos assessor needs, from air monitoring and clearance testing through to reporting findings and issuing an asbestos clearance certificate of re-occupation to enable the client to move back in to their premises following works
+BOHS IP404 course offers a range of theory and practical knowledge for those conducting asbestos removal and remediation projects.
+This equips an independent asbestos assessor in Kawakawa the necessary skills to check and implement measures that are effective to ensure the area is safe to re occupy at the end of the project.
+This qualification covers the skills and knowledge an asbestos assessor in new zealand needs, from air monitoring and clearance testing through to reporting findings and issuing an asbestos clearance certificate of re-occupation to enable the client to move back in to their premises following works

 Who is it for?

 This course is for anyone residing in a country that does not have a recognised asbestos assessment qualification, and who undertakes clearance testing as part of their work (e.g. asbestos assessors).